 Homeschool supply and manipulative organization allows the year to start off right.
 Kids lose focus when moms are searching for what they need.
 Each time that I would sit down with my third grader (last year), suddenly I would need something to make a point.
 Searching costs time when teaching.

-Procrastinating homeschool moms can start next year ahead.
-Baskets, Label makers, carts with shelves, and bags with pockets will make the organization process easier.
-Supplies should also be included in the organization.
+Start the year ahead.
+Baskets, label makers, carts with shelves, and bags with pockets make the organization process easier.
+Supplies also can be included in the organization.

 Sort, Sort, and Sort.
 Sort first.
 Location in the homeschool room should be convenient.

 Ziplock baggies.
 All sizes.
 Ziplocs help with keeping pieces and parts together.
-One of our math curriculums’ has a book of different manipulative that are to be punched out and used again and again.
-Prior to my organized days these were thrown into the drawer and many were lost.
-Thus, new ones needed to be purchased.
+On unorganized days these were thrown into the drawer and many were lost.
+Thus, new ones needed to be purchased adding to the budget.

 Binders work great for maps, loose papers, ABC cards, and writing sheets.
 Label as many as needed.
-Plastic cover sheets are a great help and can be used with dry erase markers.
-Dry erase markers are a favorite in our homeschool.
-So is laminating so, each of those items have their own spots.
-Convenient, close, and accessible is what I think of when I organize anything.
+Plastic cover sheets are a great help too and can be used with dry erase markers.

 Plastic travel wipe holders are great for holding post it notes, or crayons.
-Travel wipe containers come in handy due to their portability.
+Travel wipe containers are portable and handy.
 Crayon boxes are great for hot wheel cars.
-Preschoolers stay very busy with crayons and a coloring book.
+Necessary supplies and items for preschoolers will make transitioning activities easier.